 This isn’t a new problem.
 It is an horrific , and troubling age-old one.
 Sexual abuse is rampant.
 And it often happens under our very noses, in our own homes.
 Yes.
 In our own homes.
 Behind closed doors, under comfy blankets, and under the pine tree in the backyard.
-While your children sleep.
+Maybe while your child is asleep.

 Yet, it is often ignored simply by our ignorance and naivety .
 How often have we seen a heart-wrenching case like the Duggars and say, “Not me.
 Not my children.
 Not my family.
 “So we close our laptops, shut off the tv, and go on with our own lives thinking, “Thank God I don’t have to face that kind of horror in my four walls.”
 And breathe a sigh of relief.

 I am sorry to say but your home is not invisible.
 Sadly, neither is mine.

 So with staggering statistics as these, how can we possibly protect our children?
 How can we safeguard them from becoming another victim?

 Properly educate your child on their bodies with proper verbiage.
 Does saying p—- or v—– embarrass you?
 My suggestion is to get over it and soon.
 Giving correct bodily names inhibits an abuser to keep a victim quiet if an incident should occur.